Eyuwan Soviet: Legacy

 Despite its convoluted history, the Fourth Red Army became one of the most important sources of officers for later CCP military units.
 It was one of the main sources of the soldiers who served in the New Fourth Army.
 Even by the 1950s, "70 percent of cadres at the divisional level and above in the People's Liberation Army were natives of Eyuwan."
 Just one county, Huang'an, was the home of over 200 PLA generals.
-Huang'an was also the home of Dong Biwu and Li Xiannian, both of whom would serve as President of the People's Republic of China.
+Huang'an was also the home of Dong Biwu and Li Xiannian, both of whom would serve as President of China.

 Nonetheless, the historiography of Eyuwan in the People's Republic of China was largely negative for many years.
 Zhang Guotao defected from the CCP in 1938 and joined the Nationalists.
 Given Zhang's association with Eyuwan, this greatly damaged the regions reputation and most early assessments focused criticism on the excessiveness of Zhang's purges.